Jump to Navigation

 Jaguar Land Rover, the Indian-owned car manufacturer, has reported a 34% rise in profits after sales hit a record high.

-• Jaguar Land Rover says to create 1,000 new jobs in Britain
+• Jaguar Land Rover to cut 1,000 jobs in UK

 Latest